wedojava/ScreenShotByProcessName/README.md

 ## Notice

-It can not return any error at all.
+It can not return any error at all, except stat occur, it means convert from bmp to png error, what the stat number meaning you can reference:
+[Status Enumeration](https://docs.microsoft.com/en-us/windows/win32/api/gdiplustypes/ne-gdiplustypes-status), such as `stat = 2` means `InvalidParameter`.

-If want to catch the error, just debug source.
+If you want to catch other errors, just debug from source code.